-The defined mission for the 2024 Cook County MJ-HMP is to "Identify risks and sustainable, costeffective actions to mitigate the impact of natural hazards to protect the life, health, safety, welfare, and economy of the communities of Cook County."
+The defined mission for the 2024 Cook County MJ-HMP is to "Identify risks and sustainable, cost-effective actions to mitigate the impact of natural hazards to protect the life, health, safety, welfare, and economy of the communities of Cook County."
 Mitigation goals were established as follows:

 - 1. Develop and implement sustainable, cost-effective, and environmentally sound risk-reduction (mitigation) projects. - 2.
-Protect the lives, health, safety, and property of the citizens of Cook County from the impacts of natural hazards. - 3.
+Protect the lives, health, safety, and property of Cook County residents from natural hazards. - 3.
 Protect public services and critical facilities, including infrastructure, from loss of use during natural hazard events and potential damage from such activities. - 4.
 Involve stakeholders to enhance the local capacity to mitigate, prepare for, and respond to the impacts of natural hazards. - 5.
 Develop, promote, and integrate mitigation action plans. - 6.
 Promote public understanding of and support for hazard mitigation.